Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick? What are the options out there? What features are available?

 #6 – E-wallets for certain locations/services

-And now the e-wallets get kookier 🙂 Leaders in this category:
+And now the e-wallets get kookier 🙂 These e-wallets act as wallets and loyalty programme of sorts.
+Leaders in this category:

 - SarawakPay ewallet